BIRDSOpenSource/BIRDSOpenSource.github.io/gsoc/gsoc-ideas-2025.md

 🎯 **Goals**:
 - Analyze the existing firmware and dependencies on CCS.
-- Port the code to XC8 while ensuring compatibility and functionality.
+- Port the code to an open compiler while ensuring compatibility and functionality.
 - Perform validation tests to confirm proper operation.

 🛠 **Skills Required**: